How is Zeffy free?

 • Give Back: Sponsors teams and staff members who volunteer for community service and fundraising for the charities they care about.

-• Peanut Butter Drive: Organized in September to collect money and jars of peanut butter for the local Feeding America food bank.
+• Peanut Butter Drive: This drive, organized in September, collected money and jars of peanut butter for the local Feeding America food bank.

 • Nourish Programs: Collects excess food from its restaurants and distributes it to local nonprofits.